MoltenMuffins/Pylodica/README.md

 # Pylodica
-A library that lets you use Python as a musical instrument
+A Python library for for creating music algorithmically

 ## WIP